The Propositional Logic of Team Properties: Axiomatising valuational team semantics

-\end{thm} One direction is already proved by Theorem \ref{Def_to_ax} and \ref{directThm}.
-To prove the other direction we first recall the fundamental result by Stone in the theory of Boolean algebras.
+The right-to-left direction follows directly from Theorem \ref{Def_to_ax} and \ref{directThm}.
+To prove the other direction we first recall the fundamental result by Stone in the theory of Boolean algebras, see for example \cite [Chapter 22]{Halmos2009}.

-\begin{thm}[\cite{Halmos2009}] Every Boolean algebra can be embedded into a complete atomic Boolean algebra of the form $(\P S, \emptyset, \cdot^C, \cup, \cap)$ for some set $S$. \end{thm}
+\begin{thm}[Stone representation theorem] Every Boolean algebra can be embedded into a complete atomic Boolean algebra of the form $(\P S, \emptyset, \cdot^C, \cup, \cap)$ for some set $S$. \end{thm}

 Using this theorem we can establish Theorem \ref{thm:mainAx} in a two step process.
 First showing that any homomorphism $H\in \mathcal{H}_{PV}$ can be faithfully represented by a homomorphism in a Boolean algebra of subsets, and then that any such homomorphism can be represented by the specific valuational homomorphism $H_V: \Fm \to \P \P 2^{\mathbb{N}}$.
 These steps are established below in Lemma \ref{embedding_lemma} and Lemma \ref{f_rep_in_Val} respectively.
 Both proofs are similar in structure, where the statement is proven by induction over the complexity of formulas in $\mathrm{PT}^+$ for which particular care is needed to handle the internal connective $\ilor$.
-In the first case this invokes the formulation of an additional sub-lemma, and in the second case it suffices with a simpler result expressed as a claim.